pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 ### Data replication filtering

 During data replication, sometimes it is not necessary to replicate all upstream data to downstream.
 This is a scenario where we could use certain rules to filter out the unwanted part of the data.
-In TiDB-DM, we support two replication filters that apply to different levels.
+In TiDB DM, we support two replication filters that apply to different levels.

 #### Black and white table lists

-TiDB-DM allows you to configure inclusive/exclusive replication of a specific part of tables or schemas for processing units including Dumper, Loader, and Syncer.
+TiDB DM allows you to configure inclusive/exclusive replication of a specific part of tables or schemas for processing units including Dumper, Loader, and Syncer.

 For example, if we only want to export data from tables t1 and t2 in the test schema, we can configure the following rule for the dumper unit: